2504822K/2504822Ksonicarts.io/Week6.md

 [The melodic Idea I composed during the weekend](https://soundcloud.com/2504822k/melodic-idea?si=5b702056b630418ca19acb3431f3787b&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing)

-I created a sample using Reaper's Reasynth and my midi keyboard, I then used Reaper's time stretch algorithm to stetch and affcet the sample sound.
+I created a sample using Reaper's Reasynth and my midi keyboard, I then used Reaper's time stretch algorithm to stetch and affect the sample sound.
 This gave the sound a slight echo and prolonged the notes.
 I then used Reaper's sampler to compose a melody on my keyboard.
 I  also added other effects to smooth out the sound.
 Later on I also used the inbuild piano in reaper when creating simple ideas such as the oscillating notes in the B section of the piece.

 Below is a picture of the effects I added to shape the melodic idea.